StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

             :file: ../_outputs/python/tutorialLayers2.txt

-To set the value of an existing layer, you can use the 'setLayerValue' method, at the moment using numbers for the layer number, layer parameter and parameter to be changed.
-So for example:
+The value of an existing layer can be changed by specifying the layer number, layer parameter to be changed and the value to change to.
+So for example below, changes parameter 2 (Thickness) of Layer 1 (H Layer) to the 3rd Parameter of the parameter block (H SLD):

 .. tab-set-code::
     .. code-block:: Matlab

         problem.setLayerValue(1, 2, 3);

+        % Alternative: setLayerValue allows the use of names so the following is the same as the line above

+        problem.setLayerValue('H Layer', 'Thickness, 'H SLD');

     .. code-block:: Python

         problem.layers.set_fields(0, thickness='H SLD')

-changes parameter 2 (Thickness) of Layer 1 (H Layer) to the 3rd Parameter of the parameter block (H SLD):

 .. tab-set::
     :class: tab-label-hidden